alienhard/Replayr/README.md

 Example:
 `python -u replayr.py --server test.com access.log`

-This reads new lines from access.log.
-You can also pipe to stdin:
+This reads new lines from access.log and sends them to `test.com`.
+You can also pipe logs to stdin:
 `tail -f access.log | python -u replayr.py --server test.com`

 Log output (written to stdout):

-- A line like `OK[200] 88 http://somehost.com/path` indicates that the replay succeeded.
+- A line like `OK[200] 88 http://somehost.com/path` indicates that the replayed request succeeded.
 It returned the same status code as the original request (200) and the request took 88ms to complete.
 - In turn, `FAILED[404 but expected 200]` indicates that the status code received does not match the original status code.
-Timeouts and other errors are also logged as `FAILED[<error message>]`.
+- Timeouts and other errors are logged as `FAILED[<error message>]`.

 ## Exclude certain type of requests (e.g., static assets):